Tennessee suspends cornerback after domestic assault charge

 The woman told police she couldn't remember the "entirety of what had occurred" during the argument because it was a "stressful, volatile situation."
 She said Thompson has a bad temper and had punched walls during previous arguments.

-The suspension leaves Tennessee without one of its top returning defensive players heading into its season opener Saturday with Georgia State.
+The suspension leaves Tennessee without one of its top returning defensive players heading into Saturday's game.
+The Volunteers also will be playing without injured defensive back Baylen Buchanan and likely will be missing linebacker Daniel Bituli, the Vols' leading tackler each of the last two seasons.

+Buchanan has a spinal condition that makes his status for this season uncertain.
+Pruitt said Bituli underwent a "procedure" on his knee during preseason camp and noted Monday that it "would be pushing" it for the senior to be ready this week when the Vols open against Georgia Southern.

 Thompson, a sophomore from Irmo, South Carolina, made 10 starts last season.
 He had three interceptions and seven pass breakups to lead the Volunteers in both categories.